“My dog is a vegan”.

 “The primary ingredients in a vegan diet, grains and pulses (peas and lentils), provide a mixture of protein, carbohydrate and fat.
 The grinding and cooking of these ingredients during kibble production makes these ingredients highly digestible.”

 Does she actually know how kibble is made?
 Part of the process of making dog food is extrusion.
 Webster’s dictionary describes this as “to force, press, or push out: to shape by forcing through a die”.
 Extrusion is done at high heat.
 During these processes carcinogenic toxins are formed.
 One is called Heterocyclic Amines which form when proteins are treated and damaged at high heat.
 The second one is Acrylamides which is another carcinogenic toxin formed when starches are processed at high heat.
 It is well known that carcinogens cause cancer.
 It is also well known that cancer feeds on carbohydrates.
 Why would you feed a food that causes cancer and also feeds cancer?
 Is it any wonder that dogs have the highest rate of cancer of any mammal on the planet?
+You can’t make this stuff up folks.
 I have no desire to feed my dogs anything that has been treated at such a high heat as to cause this damage.
 If the proteins are damaged, then they will damage my dog.
 This does not make what little nutrition is left in this so called food, more digestible.

 And lastly, this statement: